Understanding Ramadan

 Every day for the holy month of Ramadan, Muslims abstain from food and drink from dawn to sunset.

 This month is meant to be a time of spiritual discipline, reflection, extra prayers, and increased generosity.
 It’s also a time many Muslims reconnect with Islam’s holy book, attempting to read the entire Qur’an before the month is over.
+This practice is intended to purify the body and soul, reinforcing values of self-control, gratitude, and empathy for those less fortunate.

 Even water?

-Yes, during the daylight hours Muslims do not eat or drink.
-That includes water.
-To stay energized throughout the day, many Muslims wake up early for a pre-dawn meal called suhoor.
+To stay energized throughout the day, many Muslims wake up early for the suhoor meal before dawn.
 And they might adjust their working hours around their fasts.

 When is Ramadan?